sysdiglabs/stackdriver-webhook-bridge/README.md

 ## See Also

-If you're rather use google pub/sub to receive stackdriver logs and forward them to a webhook, check out https://github.com/codeonline-io/falco-gke-audit-bridge.
+If you would rather use google pub/sub to receive stackdriver logs and forward them to a webhook, check out https://github.com/codeonline-io/falco-gke-audit-bridge.